CAIJ-UW/ATIP-OCR/README.md

 ```
 $ gs -dNOPAUSE -sDEVICE=png16m -r256 -sOutputFile=page%02d.png ATIP.pdf
 ```
+## Step four
-4. Run each of the individual .png files through Tesseract's OCR engine using the following Python script.
+Run each of the individual .png files through Tesseract's OCR engine using the following Python script.
 Python is installed on MacOS computers by default, so there is no need to install anything.
 Simply type the following into your Terminal's command line:
 ```Python
 import os